PeopleOps Framework

 Before every hire, ask: is this a role that requires a human?

-The CEO personally owns organizational design.
+You personally own organizational design.

 In practice: